johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-09-02-typescript-eslint-with-jsdoc-js/index.md

 npm install --save-dev eslint @eslint/js @types/eslint__js typescript typescript-eslint eslint-plugin-react globals
 ```

-We'll also need to create an `eslint.config.mjs` file to configure `eslint` to work with TypeScript (the eagle eyed amongst you will have noticed that we included this file in our `tsconfig.json`).
+We'll also need to create an `eslint.config.mjs` file to configure `eslint` to work with TypeScript (the eagle eyed amongst you will have noticed that we included this file in our `tsconfig.json` earlier).
 Here's what that file looks like:

 ```js
 /* eslint-disable @typescript-eslint/no-unsafe-member-access */